minibolt-guide/minibolt/guide/system/configuration.md

   $ sudo adduser --gecos "" admin
   ```

-* Make this new user a superuser by adding it to the "sudo" and old "temp" user groups.
+* Make this new user a superuser by adding it to the "sudo" and old "temp" user groups

   ```sh
   $ sudo usermod -a -G sudo,adm,cdrom,dip,plugdev,lxd admin